20tab/talos/README.md

 A GitLab user account is required by the setup procedure to create the repositories, and by Kubernetes to pull the images from the Docker registry.

+Make sure you have a local SSH key and have it associated with your GitLab account in the "SSH Keys" section in the settings.

 Put the GitLab Access Token of the chosen user in an environment variable (e.g. export it in the command line or add it to the bash config).

 ```console